joshuaseligman18/nexus-compiler/README.md

 # nexus-compiler
+Nexus is a compiler written in Rust (and a little JavaScript) for a custom language grammar that runs in the browser with WebAssembly.
+Since WebAssembly is a relatively new technology, it is recommended to use the lastest versions of Firefox or Chrome to ensure compatibility.
+The custom language grammar that Nexus compiles for can be found [here](https://www.labouseur.com/courses/compilers/grammar.pdf).
+Nexus targets a subset of the 6502 architecture, which can be found [here](https://www.labouseur.com/commondocs/6502alan-instruction-set.pdf), as well as RISC-V assembly.

 ## Project Locations
 * Project 1 (Lexer) - project1 branch
 * Project 2 (Parser) - project2 branch
-* Project 3 (Semantic Analyzer) - main and project3 branches
+* Project 3 (Semantic Analyzer) - project3 branch
+* Project 4 (Code Generator) - main and project4 branch

 ## Setup Instructions
 1. Install Rust, which can be found [here](https://www.rust-lang.org/tools/install).